-- You can also seek the advice of a vocal coach to set your list of personalized warm up exercises.
-In yawning and sighing exercise, you are required to inhale slowly in a yawning style with your jaw, shoulders and tongue in a relaxed manner, and then, do your exhaling vocally.
-Sing the hmmm sound in a comfortable pitch, changing the sound at the middle with an exhale.
+- You can also seek the advice of a vocal coach to set your list of personalized warm-up exercises.
+In yawning and sighing exercise, you are required to inhale slowly in a yawning style with your jaw, shoulders, and tongue in a relaxed manner, and then, do your exhaling vocally.
+Sing the hmmm sound in a comfortable pitch, changing the sound in the middle with an exhale.

-Below is the list of top 5 vocal warm up exercises I love the most.
+Below is the list of top 6 vocal warm-up exercises I love the most.
 They are extremely powerful, and applicable to all levels of singers whether you are a beginner or a pro singer.
 Choose 2 to 3 exercises below and start waking up your real voice.
 Please do let me know what you think and found after practicing it.

 1) Vocal Fry Exercise